-In the US and UK, paracetamol is sold generically as acetaminophen.
-Tylenol® and Panadol® are two brand name versions available in some parts of the world.
-This medication may be purchased in tablet, capsule, liquid, or suppository formulations for adults or children.
-It may also be administered intravenously or intramuscularly by qualified medical personnel.
+Paracetamol is an over-the-counter (OTC) generic pain reliever for adults and children.
+In many places, including the US and the UK, paracetamol is sold generically as acetaminophen.
+Tylenol® and Panadol® are two of the most common brand name versions available in some parts of the world.
+Paracetamol can usually be purchased in tablet, capsule, liquid, or suppository formulations, and it may also be administered intravenously or intramuscularly by qualified medical personnel.

 As far as painkillers go, it isn’t usually considered to be very strong, and as such minor overdoses aren’t usually big causes for concern.
 Healthcare providers generally recommend that adults take one or two 500 milligram pills every four to six hours for pain relief, and no more than 4000 milligrams should typically be taken in any 24-hour period.
 Children's doses are based on body weight at 2 teaspoons per 2.2 pounds (10 milligrams per kilogram) every four to six hours.

 Taking more than 7000 milligrams of this medication is likely to result in an overdose.
 The precise amount may vary somewhat depending upon the person's overall health and any other medications he or she is taking.
 A person in poor health, someone on multiple medications, or someone who is alcoholic may have an overdose threshold of less than 7000 milligrams.

 During the first 12-24 hours following a paracetamol overdose, there may be no symptoms, but many people experience nausea, vomiting, excessive sweating, and paleness.
 As the liver metabolizes the drug, other symptoms might also appear.
 These may include jaundice, which is a yellowing of the skin; abdominal pain; and confusion.
 In most cases these will go away on their own as the medication processes out of the system, but they can be very disorienting and uncomfortable.